aniketrajnish/aniketrajnish.github.io/docs/soulshard.md

 <img src="../files/FlameMat.png" style="width:100%">

 ### Flame Particles - Final iteration
-* A fountain based emitter is chosen by removing gravity, cone velocity, drag and scaleColor just retaining the initial properties.
+* A fountain based emitter is used after removing gravity, cone velocity, drag and scaleColor just retaining the initial properties.
 * The default sprite renderer is replaced with a mesh renderer and the icosphere and the flame material we created is assigned.
-* The particles were assigned a random vertical velocity so that variance in the fire's peak giving it a natural look.
+* The particles were assigned a random vertical velocity so that variance in the fire's peak giving it a natural eye.
 * They're scaled down in size as they reach up to give an inverted conical shape by using bezier curves to keep the transition smooth.
 * The color is lerped between yellow and red with the lifetime of the particle. <br><br>
 <img src="../files/FlameVFX2.gif" style="width:100%">